zakiewicz/devops-challenge-pawel/NOTES.md

 ### Limits
 It is advisable to set CPU, mem limits for containers, so individual containers do not drain resources in case of problems.

+### Handling for failed healthchecks

+### Container and image tagging
+### App configuration
+In production applications' parameters, like ports to listen on, should be configurable, not hard-coded.

+### Proxy configuration
+For Golang app `location /golang/` is used meaning all requests with path beginning with `/golang/` are proxied to the app.
+This could be replaced with a regex covering all API endpoints.
+This would result with only requests to valid endpoints to be passed to the app and other requests being served 404 by proxy, thus reducing load on the app.
+However, as a downside, introducing new API endpoint would require rebuilding/reconfiguring proxy, not only app container.